zdharma-continuum/zinit/README.md

 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
+* 14-01-2018
+  - Two functions have been exposed: `zpcdreplay` and `zpcompinit`.
+First one invokes compdef-replay, second one is equal to `autoload compinit; compinit` (it also respects `$ZPLGM[ZCOMPDUMP_PATH]`).
+    You can use e.g. `atinit'zpcompinit'` ice-mod in a syntax-highlighting plugin, to initialize completion right-before setting up syntax highlighting (because that should be done at the end).

 * 13-01-2018
   - New customizable path `$ZPLGM[ZCOMPDUMP_PATH]` that allows to point zplugin to non-standard `.zcompdump` location.